WM-PO/WMPO/README.md

 ### ✅ Todo

-- [x] Release the training code and training scripts for WMPO (4 Tasks)
+- [x] Release the training code and training scripts for WMPO
-- [x] Release the checkpoints (VLAs and world models) and training data for WMPO (4 Tasks)
+- [x] Release the checkpoints (VLAs and world models) and training data for WMPO
-- [ ] Release the training code for world models
+- [x] Release the training code, training scripts and training data for world models